eltaline/wzd/README.md

 curl -H "KeysCountAll: 1" http://localhost/test
 ```

-Getting count number of all files only from directory (if the server parameter getcount = true):
+Getting count number of all files only from the directory (if the server parameter getcount = true):

 ```bash
 curl -H "KeysCountFiles: 1" http://localhost/test
 ```

-Getting count number of all files only from archive (if the server parameter getcount = true):
+Getting count number of all files only from the archive (if the server parameter getcount = true):

 ```bash
 curl -H "KeysCountArchive: 1" http://localhost/test